 The dried sample is then ground and homogenised in a suitable grinder.

-Transfer the dried test sample to an airtight container of capacity about twice test portion size.
-Close container and mix sample thoroughly by shaking and inverting.
+Transfer the dried test sample to an airtight container of a capacity of about twice the test portion size.
+Close the container and mix the sample thoroughly via inversion.

 Weigh sample to nearest 1mg, add a 1.25g portion of the sample into 50ml polypropylene beaker.

-Dissolve sample into approximately 20ml warm water while mixing.
+Dissolve sample into approximately 20ml warm DI water while mixing.
 Quantitatively transfer contents to a volumetric flask and made up to volume.
-Alternatively a steam bath can be used to aid dissolution.
+Alternatively, a steam bath can be used to aid dissolution.

 Stock solutions are then made up of potassium and sodium; it is recommended that a single point calibration is carried out prior to examination to determine a rough estimated range in which the sample will fall.
 Once this expected sample concentration is determined, at minimum 5 standard solutions should be produced for calibration of the instrument.

-The after calibration the sample can then be aspirated into the flame photometer, to decrease the likelihood of random errors, multiple samples should be aspirated.
+After calibration the sample can then be aspirated into the flame photometer, to decrease the likelihood of random errors, multiple repeats of the same samples should be aspirated.